jvalentino/glossary/README.md

 https://en.wikipedia.org/wiki/Event-driven_architecture

+### Eventual Consistency

+A concept in AP systems of CAP Theorem, refers to that the state will not be instantaneously consistent.
+If A goes to B and is help up because C is down, the state at C is missing A, but will eventually have it when B is back up.
+ATMs are an example of an eventually consistent system, as if you are overdrawn, the bank will eventually come and get their money.

 ### Fallacies of Distributed Computing

 > The fallacies of distributed computing are a set of assertions made by L Peter Deutsch and others at Sun Microsystems describing false assumptions that programmers new to distributed applications invariably make.
 The fallacies are[1] The network is reliable;Latency is zero;Bandwidth is infinite;The network is secure;Topology doesn't change;There is one administrator;Transport cost is zero;The network is homogeneous.